repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 	<figcaption style="text-align: center">Fig. {{ fig_step7 }}: properties of the UML Example created by RepairVision Tool </figcaption>
 </figure>

 Now, It's time to check out the example you've inserted from Github Repository.
 To do so, right click on the Uml Example and select "Check Out" from option menu.
 Afterwards, you'll see the specifications of the example on the "SVN Repository Browser" window pane in the bottom of the Eclipse IDE...
-See figure below <a href="#fig:{{ fig_step3 }}" target="_blank"> Figure {{ fig_step3 }} </a>
+See figure below <a href="#fig:{{ fig_step3 }}"> Figure {{ fig_step3 }} </a>

 ##### Step 3.1:...